 In comparison to the Tudor Ranger, the Black Bay has about the same dimensions across the face, however, because the Black Bay’s bezel is thicker, the Ranger looks noticeably bigger on the wrist.
 Not to mention, because the Ranger crown protrudes out far enough to dig into your wrist, whereas I did not notice the flatter crown on the Black Bay digging at all.

-The Black Bay comes with a choice of a blue aged-leather strap with pressure folding claps or a satin-finished steel bracelet with folding clasp.
-To me, the leather is the best option as it looks better and is more comfortable than the metal bracelet, and costs $325 less.
+The Black Bay comes with a choice of a blue aged-leather strap with pressure folding clasp or a satin-finished steel bracelet with folding clasp.
+To me, the leather strap is the best option as it looks better and is more comfortable than the metal bracelet, and costs $325 less.
 That said, the included Nato-style cloth strap (that you get regardless if you pick the leather strap or metal bracelet), is perfect for the beach, pool or on a boat.
 Oddly, unlike traditional Nato straps that can slide on and off without a tool, it is secured to the case via traditional spring bars (so a tool is required).
 And if that is one of the only flaws I can find and a minor one at that, it shows how good the Black Bay has been executed.

 Reminiscent of classic Tudor Submariners, from the dial to the case to the Snowflake hands – the Heritage Black Bay’s design elicits the nostalgia of iconic Rolex and Tudor dive models from the past.
 Successfully combines vintage-inspired design cues with modern watchmaking.
 The result is not a Submariner, but something very close – from the same bloodlines.
 A contemporary version.